 The NHS App will enable patients in England to connect to digital health services on their mobile or tablet device.
-Testing began in October 2018 and it will be rolled out gradually across England from December 2018.
+Testing within limited areas began in October 2018 and the plan is for it will be rolled out gradually across England from December 2018.

 Features at launch